HwWobbe/WipHww/README.md

     * SSM GeoJson parsing/loading demo
     * consider the new capabilities Jr introduced.
     * data integration based on SQLite * GeoSpatial
-      * build out "am I on the list?" via ExpressConsent
+      * build out "Am I on the list?" via ExpressConsent
 * * review JrHw
   * Emphasis the WASM- SQLite goldenThread as a way of linking into GeoJson-GeoSpatial data stores
     * bridge to the Azure-SqlServer infrastructure